AquaticVRR/Fishing-Simulator-Macro-AHK-V3/README.md

 https://drive.google.com/drive/folders/1wzQRA_VUS-hhFVlGrJAOCdPnNTui5kmo?usp=drive_link

-this link is for downloading tesseract directly, if you know how to use command prompt or powershell you can go directly to tesseracts github, and tesseract is required for this
+this link is for downloading tesseract directly, if you know how to use command prompt or powershell you can go directly to tesseracts github, and tesseract is required for this.
+Tesseract must be in the same folder as the other 2 files

 first step before even downloading. make sure you have autohotkey installed. this uses autohotkey v1